 Essential Oils for Hypothyroidism

 To improve thyroid function and heal symptoms of autoimmune disease, try some of these essential oil protocols on top of your hypothyroidism diet:

 - Combine three drops of frankincense oil with five parts lemongrass oil and five parts clove oil.
 Rub these directly on the thyroid, which is located at the front lower part of your neck.
 You can also try putting two drops of frankincense oil on the roof of your mouth twice daily.

-- Similarly, try rubbing 2–4 drops of lemongrass oil and myrrh directly to the thyroid area along with the reflexology points on the feet (big toes) and on the wrists multiple times per day.
+- Similarly, try rubbing two to four drops of lemongrass oil and myrrh directly to the thyroid area along with the reflexology points on the feet (the big toes) and on the wrists multiple times per day.

 - To combat muscle or joint pain, try a soothing bath using geranium, clove, myrrh and lemongrass oils.